 Michael Adriel Darmawan (Indonesia)

 I’m from Indonesia, and currently studying Business IT in The Netherlands.
-Cinema has always been something that I really admire, not only as an entertainment, but also as a medium of social and cultural expression.
-I’m really excited to be a part of this year’s The Hague Global Cinema Festival and meet a lot of people from different countries and cultures who share the same interest in cinema.”
+Cinema has always been something that I really admire, not only as entertainment but also as a medium of social and cultural expression.
+I’m really excited to be a part of this year’s International Film Festival The Hague and meet a lot of people from different countries and cultures who share the same interest in cinema.”

 Lena Besarab (Ukraine)

 “I work in the semiconductor industry, so my typical working days are revolving around technologies.
-For me, The Hague Global Cinema Festival is a chance to get immersed into a different world!
+For me, the International Film Festival The Hague is a chance to get immersed into a different world!
 And I am looking forward to helping others to experience this event!”

 Ernest Constantine (Indonesia)

 “I’m a young professional working in IT.
 Before moving to the Netherlands for a job last year, I studied for 2,5 years in Italy.
 Recently I moved to The Hague and immediately fell in love with the city.
 There is so much to do and the vibes are very international and friendly.
 I would like to volunteer in this event to give back the positive vibes that this city gave to me, and also to take the opportunity to be part of something that I’m always interested in: art, culture, music, and independent film.”

 “I’m Narcisa from Romania, finishing my Master’s in Human Geography in Nijmegen and very recently moved to The Hague.
 I’m excited to meet people and hear their stories, either in person, in films or any form of art, so THGCF seems like the perfect place to be.”